Maddog241/rbrt/log.md

 - complete the direct integrator: support specular transmission and reflection
 - fix path integrator: the sampling seems to be wrong
 - enable nee + mis in path integrator

+## 24.1.19
+- Now mis is implemented, but not well tested.
+In order to test it, I need a glossy material, which is not implemented yet.
+So the next step is to fix the current microfacet implementation, and then test if mis is implemented correctly and excel at reducing noise.

+- another problem is that the parser (actually it is not a parser, just a evaluator of the AST, but I do not want to change its name) is incomplete, and its error messages are not friendly to the user.
+So I may need to change its error handling strategy.
+Maybe using a crate (such as 'anyhow')?

+- after the above 2 tasks, I need to write some test scene files in order to test the current functions of the ray tracer.

+- the last is to support rendering the medium, which is difficult for me.